Elder Law Task Force

 In November 2014, the Elder Law Task Force issued its 284-page report with 130 recommendations to enhance the way Pennsylvania elders interact with the state court system and are protected in cases involving abuse, neglect, guardianship and other matters.
 The recommendations are intended to inspire government and community leaders how best to put them into practice.

 Two actions were implemented by the Supreme Court of Pennsylvania prior to the release of the report.
 The Office of Elder Justice in the Courts, which is within the Administrative Office of Pennsylvania Courts, was created by the Supreme Court of Pennsylvania in 2015.
 At the same time, the Supreme Court established an Advisory Council on Elder Justice in the Courts to work with the office to advance the Task Force’s 130 recommendations.
-The Advisory Council is co-chaired by Superior Court Judge Paula Francisco Ott and former Court Administrator of Pennsylvania Zygmont A. Pines, Esq.
+The Advisory Council is chaired by Superior Court Judge Paula Francisco Ott, and former Court Administrator of Pennsylvania Zygmont A. Pines, Esq. serves as vice-chair.
 Justice Debra Todd is the Supreme Court liaison.